 Precluded Course: HRMT 387 is a cross-listed course—a course listed under two different disciplines—with ORGB 387.
 HRMT 387 may not be taken for credit by students who have obtained credit in ORGB 387.

 HRMT 387 is not available for challenge.

-HRMT 387 is designed to complement HRMT 386: Introduction to Human Resource Management, or a similar introductory course offered by another college or university.
-It is therefore not designed to cover all of the personnel management or employee relations issues addressed in such courses.
-Before starting this course, students should have taken HRMT 386/ORGB 386, or an equivalent course.
+HRMT 387 is designed to complement HRMT/ORGB 386: Introduction to Human Resource Management, or a similar introductory course offered by another college or university.
+It is therefore not designed to cover all human resource management or employee relations issues addressed in such courses.
+Before starting this course, you should have taken HRMT/ORGB 386 or an equivalent course.

-- Unit 1: Introduction to Strategic Human Resource Management
+- Unit 1: Human Resource Management - A Strategic Perspective

-- Unit 3: Human Resource Development and Employee Relations
+- Unit 3: Managing Employee Relations and International Human Resource Management

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Schwind, H., Uggerslev, K., Wagar, T., Fassina, N., & Bulmash, J. (2016).
 Canadian human resource management: Theory and practice (11th ed.).
 Canada: McGraw-Hill Ryerson Ltd. ISBN: 9781259088568

 A print version of the eText can sometimes be purchased from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 All other materials are provided on the course website.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.